jasp-stats/jasp-desktop/Resources/Help/analyses/abtestbayesian.md

 Determines the number of importance samples for obtaining log marginal likelihood for (H+) and (H-) and the number of posterior samples.

 #### Repeatability
-- Set seed: Value used to set the random number generator for exact reproducibility.
+- Set seed: Gives the option to set a seed for your analysis.
+Setting a seed will exclude random processes influencing an analysis.

 ### Output
 ----------